 "[W]here a statute creates a new right or imposes a new duty unknown to the common law and provides a comprehensive administrative or other enforcement mechanism or otherwise entrusts the responsibility for upholding the law to a public officer," the Michigan courts have found that a private right of action cannot be inferred.
 Claire-Ann Co v Christenson & Christenson, Inc., 566 N.W.2d 4, 6 (Mich.
 Ct.
 App.
 1997) (citations omitted).
 Here, the RMFA clearly provides a comprehensive mechanism entrusting the Department of Treasury with the responsibility for determining whether, when and how to enforce the law.
-Indeed, the Department is charged with enforcing the very rights plaintiffs raise here for "the segregation, safekeeping, investment, and application of money for the payment of debt."
-MCL § 141.2201(d); compare Compl., ¶¶ 57-68.

-This is especially true because the RMFA creates new statutory rights for, and imposes new statutory duties upon, municipalities that did not exist at common law.
-The Michigan Supreme Court has explained that "where a new right is of that right by the statute for its violation and nonperformance is exclusive."
+Indeed, the Department is charged with enforcing the very rights Ambac raises here for "the segregation, safekeeping, investment, and application of money for the payment of debt."
+MCL § 141.2201(d); compare Compl., ¶ 57-68.
+This is especially true because the RMFA creates new statutory rights, and imposes new statutory duties, which did not exist at common law.
+The Michigan Supreme Court has explained that "where a new right is created or a new duty is imposed by statute, the remedy provided for enforcement of that right by the statute for its violation and nonperformance is exclusive."
 Fisher v.
 W.A.
 Foote Mem'l Hosp., 703 N.W.2d 434, 436 (Mich.
 2005) (emphasis added).
-Thus, the Department of Treasury has exclusive jurisdiction to enforce the rights and duties created under the RMFA, and the monolines cannot do so.
+Thus, the Department of Treasury has exclusive jurisdiction to enforce the rights and duties created under the RMFA, and Ambac cannot do so.